Tesla’s cameras-only autonomous system stirs controversy | Malay Mail

 “Elon Musk sold the story of full self-driving based on the hardware that they had,” he said.
 “They painted themselves into a corner... because they’ve already sold the system to hundreds of thousands of customers.”

-Other sceptics of Tesla’s approach include Jacques Aschenbroich, chief executive of French automotive supplier Valeo, which presented its latest lidar technology at CES.
+Other skeptics of Tesla’s approach include Jacques Aschenbroich, chief executive of French automotive supplier Valeo, which presented its latest lidar technology at CES.

 “Even with plenty of data, cameras are not enough,” said Aschenbroich, who views sensors as especially important in urban areas or other spots where car traffic and pedestrians can be unpredictable.